brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 {: style="text-align:center; font-size: small;"}
 Memory consumption of the three different stages of ZeRO FSDP.
 Residual memory (activations, normalization layers, etc) is not included as FSDP does not shard them.
 Source: [Microsoft Research blog](https://www.microsoft.com/en-us/research/blog/zero-deepspeed-new-system-optimizations-enable-training-models-with-over-100-billion-parameters/)

+**Pipeline parallelism** delegates different layers (or blocks of layers) of the model to different processors, as a pipeline.
+It requires an additional inter-layers overhead in communication, and the user-based definition of the pipeline blocks and stages.

+**Tensor parallelism**, **vertical parallelism**, **intra-layer parallelism** or sometimes simply **model parallelism**, partitions  also the computation of activations in the forward and backward passes.
+This requires a modification of the workflow of the computation in order to work in a distributed manner, particularly on the matrix multiplications format, e.g. all-gather, all-reduce, scatter-reduced distributed matrix mult, etc. Therefore, it is model-specific, and is [supported but not provided by DeepSpeed](https://www.deepspeed.ai/training/#support-for-custom-model-parallelism), except in some built-in implementations such as [Megatron-ML](https://www.deepspeed.ai/tutorials/megatron/);

+We will see in this post that finding the optimal parallelism hyperparameters is a hard problem.
+This is a resources allocation problem on the 3D ML parallelism space, aiming at finding an optimal load balance of compute time,  memory usage or throughput across resources.
+In practice, balanced computation yields a low overall runtime, and balanced memory allows for an increase of the maximum model size.

 ### CPU/NVMe offloading

-Additionaly, on top of stage 1 and 2, we can enable **[ZeRO-Offload](https://www.deepspeed.ai/tutorials/zero-offload/), a system for offloading optimizer and gradient states to CPU memory**.
+Additionaly, on top of stages 1 and 2, we can enable **[ZeRO-Offload](https://www.deepspeed.ai/tutorials/zero-offload/), a system for offloading optimizer and gradient states to CPU memory**.
 On top of stage 3, we can enable [**ZeRO-Infinity**](https://arxiv.org/abs/2104.07857), also an offloading engine that extends ZeRO-offload with support to NVMe memory.
 According to the [ZeRO-3 documentation](https://deepspeed.readthedocs.io/en/stable/zero3.html#zero), "ZeRO-Infinity has all of the savings of ZeRO-Offload, plus is able to offload more the model weights and has more effective bandwidth utilization and overlapping of computation and communication".

 ### Communication quantization